suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.61d (2021-01-14)
+### Bugs Fixes
+- Fix unimplemented `IClientUserHandlers`.
+Which break client UIs controls.
+- Fix wrong available NPC quest lists.
+Which is cause of wrong indicator activation.

+### Improvement
+- Add `haveTasksDoneQuestsIndicator` to `NpcQuestIndicator`, it will be activated while playing character has a quest which done all tasks.
+Indicator activation prority: `haveTasksDoneQuests` > `haveInProgressQuests` > `haveNewQuests`.

+* * *

 ## 1.61c (2021-01-08)
 This version gradually changes some codes structure, some RPC functions were moved to lower level request-response network function, and also divided into interfaces to implement different functions and each interface is switchable, there are following interfaces:
 - `IClientBankHandlers` contains functions to request server to withdraw and deposit user gold, withdraw and deposit guild gold.
 Implemented to `DefaultClientBankHandlers`.